 In April 2021, the Arizona Governor, Doug Ducey, signed legislation that authorized mobile and retail sports betting in the state.
 The legislation allows for 20 available sports betting licenses.
 The state's gaming tribes will receive 10 of the licenses and sports organizations will receive the other 10.
 Each licensee is permitted to operate an online and retail sportsbook.
-Arizona's Department of Gaming will set out the details of the state's sports betting regulations.
-State legislators expect that operators will be able to launch by September 1, 2021.
+Arizona's Department of Gaming set out the details of the state's sports betting regulations.
+The first bets were placed in the state on September 9, 2021.